SummaryRead the full fact sheet

 Types of antipsychotic medications

-While both are effective, in general, the newer medications have several advantages over the older ones, including:
+While both generations are effective, the newer medications in general have several advantages over the older ones, including:

 It is important to discuss with your doctor the different treatment options available, and which of them might be the best for you.